Upcoming events

 You’ve heard about photographic competition, but what is it and why should you enter?

 It can be confusing if you’ve never entered before.
-You may have heard about state competitions, Districts, IPC, merits, seals, and Imaging Excellence Awards.
+You may have heard about state competitions, PPAs Merit Image Review, and Imaging Excellence Awards.

 When we talk about photographic competition through GPPA or PPA, we’re referring to an opportunity for each photographer to push their skills to a higher level.
 While the term competition is used, it’s not traditional competition.
 You’re not competing against other photographers, you’re competing against yourself to grow professionally.